tenacioustechie/DevMachineSetup/readme.md

 # Quick Start

-Run this on a new machine in powershell, if you use an admin prompt, it wont prompt you for each application install.
+Run this on a new machine in powershell.
+Note: use a user powershell prompt, it will require you to elevate for admin required installations, but if you install user apps as admin that may fail, or cause you issues later.
+If you do use an admin prompt, it wont prompt you for each application install.

 ```bash
 set-executionPolicy -Scope CurrentUser RemoteSigned